-As we work our way up the COVID-19 curve and expect confirmed cases to rapidly increase, healthcare providers are looking at telehealth in an effort to keep patients in their homes.
+As the COVID-19 curve increases, healthcare providers are looking at telehealth in an effort to keep patients in their homes.

 In an attempt to keep you informed, we wanted to provide some basic information on Medicare changes regarding telehealth.
 For up-to-the-minute updates, visit the Center for Connected Health Policy documents for all state-related actions around COVID-19.